Learn more about the IAF and the benefits of membership. More »

 Learn more about upcoming lectures and view past presentations.
 More »

-What started last year with nine teams representing six schools continues this year with a new opportunity for your school to compete in an exciting international affairs quiz bowl competition!
-The regional competition will take place February 24, 2015 at NMC's Hagerty Center.
-The winning team earns the right to compete in Washington, D.C. at Georgetown University in April 2015.
+What started last year with nine teams representing six schools continued this year with a new opportunity for schools to compete in an exciting international affairs quiz bowl competition!
+The regional competition took place February 24, 2015 at NMC's Hagerty Center.

 What is Academic WorldQuest?